Jeremy Strohmeyer: Imprisonment

 Strohmeyer was initially incarcerated at Ely State Prison, a maximum security prison located north of Ely, Nevada, where most prisoners in Nevada who are serving life without parole are imprisoned for at least the early portion of their sentences.
 He was placed in administrative segregation, meaning that he was not placed in the general inmate population, but rather in his own cell in a special secured section.
 His prison number is #059389.
 Strohmeyer was reportedly transferred to the Lovelock Correctional Center in Lovelock, Nevada, where he is classified as "medium" custody.
 Strohmeyer as of January 2023 is in High Desert State Prison which is a low/medium custody.

 Appeals

 Jeremy Strohmeyer subsequently appealed his conviction.

 In 2000, he was unsuccessfully defended by Camille Abate.
 Strohmeyer recanted his confession and accused Abramson of lying to him and bullying him into pleading not guilty in order to cover up her misunderstanding of Nevada law.
 Strohmeyer's new attorneys also suggested that Abramson wanted him to plead guilty because Strohmeyer's parents could not afford to pay her additional fees if the case went to trial.
 Abramson denied all the allegations.
 Ultimately, his appeal was rejected.

 In 2001, the Nevada Supreme Court rejected an appeal by Strohmeyer to withdraw his guilty plea.
 In January 2006, Strohmeyer lost a federal court bid to review his case.

-On May 31, 2018, a request for parole was made based on 2012 and 2016 Supreme Court decisions that juveniles should have a chance at parole.
+On May 31, 2018, a request for parole was made based on 2012 and 2016 U.S. Supreme Court decisions that juveniles should have a chance at parole.
 His request was denied in July 2018.
+In his ruling, District Judge Douglas Smith said Strohmeyer's actions were not impulsive, but rather a result of "pre-existing motives and well thought out fantasies."
+He noted that the police had found child pornography on Strohmeyer's computer and Strohmeyer had made racist comments to his friends about the case prior to his arrest.
+In reference to Iverson, who was black, Strohmeyer had said, "There's one less nigger in the world."